 If you have a concern or a complaint

-Our helpline is open and our staff continue to offer advice and support to people with a concern or complaint about the NHS in England.
-We are also able to signpost vulnerable or isolated individuals to other services which can support them at this difficult time.
+Our helpline is open and our staff are here to offer advice and support if you have a concern or complaint.
+We can also signpost you to other services for support during this difficult time.

-Please make sure that we are the right organisation to look at your complaint and that it is ready for us.
-If you are not sure, our complaint checker tool will help you.
+Please use our complaint checker tool to find out if we are the right organisation to look at your complaint and if it is ready for us.

-These complaints still need to be referred to us by an MP.
-Please ask them to email your complaint to firstname.lastname@example.org rather than post.
+Complaints about UK Government agencies and other public organisations still need to be referred to us by an MP.
+Please ask them to email your complaint to firstname.lastname@example.org rather than sending a letter by post.
 For more information see what to do before you come to us.

-Please send correspondence by email directly to your caseworker or to email@example.com.
+If possible, please email correspondence directly to your caseworker or to email@example.com.
 Please quote your case reference number if you have one.
-Relevant documents should be scanned and attached to the email if possible.
+Relevant documents should be scanned and attached to the email.

 Service of legal documents

 We can now accept postal service of legal documents to our Manchester office.
 Please send to: Legal team, Parliamentary and Health Service Ombudsman, Citygate, Mosley Street, Manchester, M2 3HQ.